Jersey Eisteddfod

 The Jersey Eisteddfod is a cultural festival and competition in Jersey.

 It was founded in 1908 by former Dean of Jersey Samuel Falle, who saw its competitive classes as a means by which the speech, presentation, and musical standards of his fellow islanders might be improved.
-With the exception of the years of the two World Wars & 2020, it has taken place annually ever since.
+With the exception of the years of the two World Wars and 2020, it has taken place annually ever since.
 It was based on the Eisteddfod tradition of Wales.

 After its inception the festival expanded rapidly to encompass other disciplines and crafts, with dance, art, needlework, photography being early additions, which still thrive.
 Sections have been discarded when no longer applicable (including laundry and shorthand) but others are adopted and integrated, including youth creative arts, crafts and flower arranging.
 The advent of television in the 1960s had a depressing effect on entries, but this trend was reversed by the middle of the 1980s.
 From that time there has been a steady increase in interest.

 There are currently two festivals held annually: